 There was a risk that the neck would be bent more by the string pull when changing to regular T-frets.
 But since the fingerboard was very thin and in rosewood, which is not the hardest wood, I didn't think it would be a problem.
 It was later found that the relief became larger with the T-frets.

-It was relatively easy to pull up the bar frets with pliers.
-If they had been completely smooth there would have been no problem at all, but many notches had been made with a knife on the underside of the brass frets with small sharp protruding bristles as a result to make them more secure.
-The small chips in the fretboard that were pulled up with the frets were quickly glued back with thin superglue before they would come off.
-Modern T-frets have "nibs" to make them more secure, there you always have problems with the fingerboard wanting to split when the frets are pulled up.
+It was relatively easy to pull up the bare frets with pliers.
+If they had been completely smooth there would have been no problem at all, but many notches had been made with a knife on the underside of the brass bands with small sharp protruding bristles as a result to make them fit better.
+The small chips in the fretboard that were pulled up with the frets were quickly glued back with thin superglue before they could come off.
+Modern T-strings have "nibs" to make them sit better, there you always have problems with the fretboard wanting to split open when the strings are pulled up.

 Sticks in rosewood with the same thickness as the fret slots were wide were made and cut to the right length and height.